lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 ```
 Hash(key) = key mod p
 ```
-,where p is a prime least than the size of hash table.
+, where p is a prime least than the size of the hash table.

-In my case, I simply use size of hash table as p.
+In my case, I simply use the size of the hash table as p.
-And the key doesn't have to be a number, so I convert it into string and then into ascii value:
+And the key doesn't have to be a number, so I convert it into a string and then into ASCII value:

 ```
 Hash(key) = (..(key[0]*37 + key[1])*37 + ... + k[p-1])*37